AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-quality-metrics.md

 velocity_above
-: Slope of spike propagation velocity traveling in dorsal direction from soma (note to avoid infinite values, this is actaully the inverse of velocity: ms/mm)
+: Slope of spike propagation velocity traveling in dorsal direction from soma (note to avoid infinite values, this is actually the inverse of velocity: ms/mm)

 velocity_below